-Argument: Real between -1 and 1.
+Argument: Real in [-1, 1].

 14.5.1.7 <variogram> (required)

 Description: Wrapper for elements specifying the interval uncertainty, that is, interval thickness residual or interval velocity residual.
 The residual is the unknown difference between the true interval thickness/velocity and interval thickness/velocity trend.
 It is specified by the variogram (spatial correlation function) and the standard deviation.